nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 Building an auto layout structure “all the way down” the layer tree takes some up-front planning, but pays dividends down the road.
 When properly configured, changes to things such as width, component states, or different content will automatically adjust other elements on the page - removing the need for manual repositioning.
 I believe the key is to find the right time in your workflow - this will vary based on your team's process and structure.
 Generally, a good time to introduce this is when you're ready to "scale" designs.

 #### Building our page scaffoling
 What does auto layout look like for page scaffolding?
 In the atomic design metaphor, we have complex organisms like pages and templates.
-As an example, let’s imagine a typical web application that consists of a expandable/collapsible side navigation, page header, tabs, buttons, table, and pagination...
+As an example, let’s imagine a typical web application that consists of expandable/collapsible side navigation, page header, tabs, buttons, table, and pagination...
-- We can use a component’s auto layout to make sure that our sidenav will remain consistent when used at different heights, or that our page header can exapand to accommodate different page widths
+- We can use a component’s auto layout to make sure that our sidenav will remain consistent when used at different heights, or that our page header can expand to accommodate different page widths
-- However, when those components are nested in an auto layout page structure, we can let the page layout do much of the work that we might ordinarilly have to do manually by setting widths, nudging components, or making separate designs for the sidenav in a collapsed and expanded state
+- However, when those components are nested in an auto layout page structure, we can let the page layout do much of the work that we might ordinarily have to do manually by setting widths, nudging components, or making separate designs for the sidenav in a collapsed and expanded state
 - Similarly, when we use auto layout structure for the page itself, we can easily handle things like pagination location relative to different table content (e.g., 5 rows vs 25 rows) without any manual adjustment of the pagination location
-- We can also do things like desingate what columns of our table should remain a fixed width versus what columns should grow or shrink depending on the width available to the table container
+- We can also do things like designate what columns of our table should remain a fixed width versus what columns should grow or shrink depending on the width available to the table container

 <div class="columns is-centered has-margin-top-32 has-background-light">
   <div class="column is-12 content">